jbellsey/redux-model-utils/docs/api-model.md

     name,       // string
     selectors,  // object map; see below

-    // either:
     actionMap,  // a bundle that unpacks to your action creators and atomic reducers initialState,

-    // or:
-    reducer,    // your master reducer function (for all actions) actions,    // list of action-creators

     //--- optional properties